Holidays Calendar for January 27, 2018

 !

-If you love fortified wines, don’t forget to celebrate International Port Wine Day on January 27.
+If you love fortified wines, don’t forget to celebrate International Port Wine Day on January 27 and September 10.
 This amazing holiday was created to promote a style of Portuguese fortified wine that is exclusively produced in the Douro Valley.

 World Breast Pumping Day is observed annually on January 27.
 It was created to normalize breast pumping and show that there is no right or wrong way to feed your baby as long as your child gets all the essential nutrients and is healthy.